core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 MAX_CONFIRMATION_WAIT = MAX_RTT + MAX_CLIENT_REQUEST_DELAY

-where MAX_RTT is as defined in Section 4.8.2 of {{RFC7252}} and has default value 202 seconds, while MAX_CLIENT_REQUEST_DELAY is equivalent to MAX_SERVER_RESPONSE_DELAY defined in Section 2.3.1 of {{I-D.ietf-core-groupcomm-bis}} and has default value 250 seconds.
+where MAX_RTT is as defined in {{Section 4.8.2 of RFC7252}} and has default value 202 seconds, while MAX_CLIENT_REQUEST_DELAY is equivalent to MAX_SERVER_RESPONSE_DELAY defined in {{Section 3.1 of I-D.ietf-core-groupcomm-bis}} and has default value 250 seconds.
 In the absence of more specific information, the server can thus consider a conservative MAX_CONFIRMATION_WAIT of 452 seconds.

 If more information is available in deployments, a much shorter MAX_CONFIRMATION_WAIT can be set.
 This can be based on a realistic round trip time (replacing MAX_RTT) and on the largest leisure time configured on the clients (replacing MAX_CLIENT_REQUEST_DELAY), e.g. DEFAULT_LEISURE = 5 seconds, thus shortening MAX_CONFIRMATION_WAIT to a few seconds.